fbpx

 Trip Highlights

-• Take a boat trip into the heart of the Cuillin mountains for one of the best hikes of any walking holiday in Scotland.
+• Take a boat trip into the heart of the Cuillin mountains and hike around a remote and lonely loch.

-• Enjoy exceptional Highland hospitality at our carefully selected hotels, set in beautiful water- side locations.
+• Enjoy exceptional Highland hospitality as you relax at our carefully chosen local accommodation.

 Day by Day Itinerary